Last updated on March 22nd, 2023 at 05:11 pm

 As with most things, this will vary wildly from animal to animal.
 Our beardie used to go once a day like clockwork.
 These days it’s more like once a week.

 This sometimes changes if she is being a picky eater, but we can count on her going regularly.
 If it’s been more than a week, we start to get a little concerned.
+We wrote a quick article here all about what to do if your beardie isn’t pooping!

 Other bearded dragons can go several weeks between bowel movements.
 This will be their normal and for these beardies, it’s not a concern when they don’t go for days at a time.

-You’ll get to know your beardie and their patterns.
+You’ll get to know your beardie and its patterns.
 It’s a deviation from this known pattern that should cause increased attention.
 I wouldn’t panic right away, but it’s important to be aware of what’s going on so you can look for early signs of impaction.

 As a general rule, hatchlings should poop about once a day.
 Adults over a year will average once every 2-3 days to a week.
 As I noted above, there is usually no cause for concern with an adult dragon who goes at least once per week.